im-luka/learning-csharp-with-project/README.md

-# learning-csharp-with-project
-Learning C# by creating two versions of a project.
+# Learning C# by creating two versions of a project